kennic/FrameLayoutKit/README.md

 FrameLayout is a super fast and easy to use layout library for iOS and tvOS.

+Note: This is the Swift version of [NKFrameLayoutKit](http://github.com/kennic/NKFrameLayoutKit) and it's still in development progress

 ## Example

 ![Grid Example](/../master/example_grid.png?raw=true "GridFrameLayout example")